Kappaccinoh/zut/README.md

 From "A Gentleman in Moscow", the game of zut played by Alexander Rostov and Sophia made into a webapp

 # Currently Working on
-- Setting Up JQuery and SASS, do I need to precompile each time I change my Javascript Folders??
+- Setting Up JQuery, do I need to precompile each time I change my Javascript Folders??
 Why isnt Jquery working on file?

-# TODO:
+# BACKLOG
 1. Minor UI Related Issues
 - UI for general game interface, layouts, where players will show up as
 - Interface for word clearance, strikethrough? animated sliding on the textarea once a word is cleared?